 - Construct an appropriate and structured field visit agenda for the visit

 - Be aligned with franchisees with regard to the purpose of the visit

 - Focus time during the visit expeditiously, and

 - Agree on most relevant outcomes

-Objectives themselves can be multi-fold, covering many areas.
-They can also cascade.
+Objectives themselves can be multi-fold, covering many areas, and also cascade.
 For example, a core objective could be to help drive franchisee performance to their [franchisor-agreed] business plan.
-Related, there may be objectives to, for example, complete a deep dive on compliance or support in preparations for a new technology implementation.
+Related, there may be objectives to, for example, complete a deep dive on compliance or support in preparation for a new technology implementation.
 Others might be building franchisee relations, seeking ideas / feedback on an initiative, helping with local marketing / HR plans / updates or discussion / implementation of needed changes.

-Some objectives may be macro and be programmed throughout the year.
-For example, later year objectives may include Performance Review / Business Plan preparations.
+Some objectives may be more macro in nature and be programmed throughout the year.
+For example, later year objectives may include performance review / business plan preparations.
 Others may be added that are more relevant to the time and circumstance.